rayyaw/flash-patcher/README.md

 The patcher will take the input SWF, apply the patches specified in the stage file (which must be located in the patch folder), and create the output SWF.

 You can also install Flash Patcher by running `sudo make install`.
 After this, you can run Flash Patcher with `flash-patcher [args]`.

+To install without automatic updates, you can run `sudo make install-lite` instead.

 The command line arguments are as follows: